codatio/codat-docs/docs/assess/reports/excel-reports/excel-reports.md

 The endpoint is available in our <a href="/assess-api#/operations/post-data-companies-companyId-assess-excel-download">API reference</a>.

-`POST /data/companies/{companyId}/assess/excel/download`
+`GET /data/companies/{companyId}/assess/excel/download`

 The downloadable Excel file is available in the response.
 Click it to save to your local machine.